Astro-Sean/autophot/README.md

 no further action is required.

-## Usage
+## How to use AUTOPhOT

-Check out my Jupyter Notebooks the get started with AutoPhOT [here](https://github.com/Astro-Sean/autophot/tree/master/example_notebooks).
+I've designed AUTOPhOT to be a user friendly pipeline, meaning you need very little prior knowledge on the art of photometry.
+Check out my *Jupyter* notebooks the get started with AutoPhOT [here](https://github.com/Astro-Sean/autophot/tree/master/example_notebooks).
 If you need an example of how to use specific functions in AutoPHoT, please open an issue [here](https://github.com/Astro-Sean/autophot/issues).

 If you wish to use the packages within AutoPhOT outside of the examples given, documentation on each package is given [here](https://autophot.readthedocs.io/en/latest/).

-A list of keywords used in AutoPHoT can be found [here](https://autophot.readthedocs.io/en/latest/instructions.html).
+A list of settings used in AutoPHoT can be found [here](https://autophot.readthedocs.io/en/latest/instructions.html).

 ## Referencing